antonzaharia/Food-Order/README.md

 ## Usage

+In your terminal, type 'rake db:seed' to fill up the database with 3 user accounts and 3 restaurants with 6 items on each.
 In your terminal, type 'shotgun' to start the server.
 In your browser, visit: http://127.0.0.1:9393/ to visit the homepage.
+###
-Signup as a User or as a restaurant.
+Signup as a User using any of the accounts:
+#### email: "toni@example.com", password:"toni"
+#### email: "test@example.com", password:"test"
+#### email: "user@example.com", password:"user"
+###
+or as a restaurant using any of the accounts:
+###
+#### email: "beulah@example.com", password: "beulah"
+#### email: "mantanah@example.com", password: "mantanah"
+#### email: "yosushy@example.com", password: "yosushy"

-Firstly singup as a Restaurant and create some items, than signup as a User and create a new order.
+Firstly login of signup as a User and create a new order.
-Log back in as the restaurant you just created and see the new order in the "Orders" section.
+Log in as the restaurant you just created the order and see the new order in the "Orders" section.
+I any restaurant account you have the option to add, edit or delete any item that belongs to that restaurant.

 ## Development